H4HWV2011/msjarvis-public-docs/thesis/27-heartbeat-and-live-cycles.md

 - Internal summaries:
   - On a regular cadence, jobs request concise descriptions of recent activity from the coordinator, drawing on introspective records and container paths.
+  - To assemble these summaries, the coordinator uses retrieval to pull recent entries from semantic memory, belief structures, and spatial layers, then asks a language model to synthesize a short account that can be stored back into the introspective layer.
 - External updates:
   - Some of these narratives are prepared for external platforms, subject to additional filters and constraints.
 - Feedback: